iiradia/PackRanks/README.md

 ## Features
 #### Rank Courses by Difficulty
 You can customize which set of courses you are looking for and view a wealth of information presented in a ranked table.
-Additionally, PackRanks enables you to efficiently find classes that fulfill general education requirements.
+Additionally, <a target="_blank" href="http://www.packranks.com">PackRanks</a> enables you to efficiently find classes that fulfill general education requirements.
 <p align="center">
  <img src="" width="800">
  <br>